 Renal dysfunction secondary to chronic tacrolimus or cyclosporine use has been a concern in long-term survivors.
 Therefore, BUN and creatinine levels must be monitored, and patients should have yearly determination of urine protein and creatinine.
 Nephrotoxic medications should be used sparingly.

-When should I contact the Liver Transplant Program at Children's?
+When should I contact the Liver Transplant Program at Boston Children's?

 For patients waiting for a liver transplant: